liviucotfas/ase-web-and-cloud-applications-security/4 - MVCStore - Models and Repository.md

     </body>
     </html>
     ```
-10. We need to configure the application so that the _Layout.cshtml file is applied by default.
-This is done by adding an MVC View Start Page file called `_ViewStart.cshtml` to the Views folder.
+10. We need to configure the application so that the `_Layout.cshtml` file is applied by default.
+This is done by adding an "Razor View Start" file called `_ViewStart.cshtml` to the Views folder.
 Make sure that the content of the `_ViewStart.cshtml` file is as follows.

     ```CSHTML
     @{